ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 ### 8 Test ported code using demo applications

-#### 8.1 mbed-os-example-blinky

-This application should run after 11.6 is ported.
+The `mbed-os-example-blinky` application should run after 11.6 is ported.

-#### 8.2 mbed-cloud-client-example

-This application should run after 11.10 is ported.
+The `mbed-cloud-client-example` application should run after 11.10 is ported.

 ### 9 Detailed test procedure